ucbjrl/sbt/src/sphinx/Migrations/MigrationGuide_0.13.2.rst

 Each of these new constructs fills the previous needs of ``sbt.Plugin``, but in a safer, more controlled mechanism.
-Let's look at the three user cases of ``sbt.Plugin`` and how they map into the new features.
+Let's look at the three use cases of ``sbt.Plugin`` and how they map into the new features.

 Providing values that can be directly used in build.sbt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~